fvwmorg/fvwm/manpages/fvwm.rst

 *RaiseOverNativeWindows* makes fvwm try to raise the windows it manages over native windows of the X server’s host system.
-This is needed for some X servers running under Windows, Windows NT or Mac OS X. Fvwm tries to detect if it is running under such an X server and initializes the flag accordingly.
+This is needed for some X servers running under Windows, Windows NT or Mac OS X. |fvwm| tries to detect if it is running under such an X server and initializes the flag accordingly.